+NPS Superintendent

-NPS Superintendent Myra Harrison and Site Manager Jim Shea agreed that the name change will increase the House's connection to its Revolutionary War years and highlight the original intent of the Longfellow family's donation of the property to the Park Service nearly forty years ago.
+Myra Harrison and Site

+Manager Jim Shea agreed

+that the name change will increase the House's connection

+to its Revolutionary War years and

+highlight the original intent of the

+Longfellow family's donation of the property to the Park Service nearly forty years ago.

 Efforts to bring about the name change began in 2004.
+Having

-Having gathered widespread support - from literary groups, preservation societies, and the Longfellow descendants - for several years, the profor several years, the proponents approached Senator Kennedy's office.
+gathered widespread support - from literary groups, preser-

+vation societies, and the Longfellow descendants - for several years, the proponents approached Senator Kennedy's office.
 The late Edward M. Kennedy introduced the bill in the Senate in July 2009.
-After Kennedy's death, Senators John Kerry and Paul Kirk, Kennedy's successor, co-sponsored the Longfellow Houseof that year he abandoned his mansion and soon fled the country.
+After Kennedy's death, Senators John Kerry and Paul Kirk, Kennedy's successor, co-sponsored the Longfellow House-